About NAMI NH

 Comprised of a network of affiliate chapters and support groups, staff and volunteers, NAMI NH provides information, education and support to all families and communities affected by mental illness.

-MISSION: NAMI New Hampshire is a grassroots organization working to improve the quality of life for all by providing support, education and advocacy for people affected by mental illness.
+NAMI New Hampshire is a grassroots organization working to improve the lives of all people affected by mental illness and suicide through support, education and advocacy.

-- have a lifespan that is not cut short by their mental illness or co-morbid conditions, and
+- Have a lifespan that is not cut short by suicide or co-occurring conditions; and

-- reach their full potential, living in their communities free from discrimination and stigma.
+- Reach their full potential, living in their communities free from discrimination.